 The main function of MCCPs is that of a secondary plasticiser (extender) in PVC.
 While a primary plasticiser (mainly phthalates but also phosphate esters) can be used alone, its effectiveness is enhanced if combined with a secondary plasticiser.
 MCCPs are thus improving the functional performance and are also significantly cheaper than primary plasticisers.
 In fact, the low price seems to be one of the main reasons that they are used in a wide variety of PVC applications, including cables, according to KEMI (2018).
 It is understood that the use of MCCPs as secondary plasticiser or extender lowers the amount of (the more expensive) primary plasticisers needed.
+Low cost parts (including such embodied in higher value products) commonly contain a blend of plasticizer with DEHP and chlorinated paraffins (CP52) because the latter is roughly half the cost of DEHP plasticizer alone.
+Due to the use of technical grade MCCPs (such as CP52), SCCPs can be found in virtually any flexible PVC with DEHP, according to Claigan Environmental Inc. (2019).25 MCCPs are used frequently as an extender for DEHP with concentrations generally well over 50,000 ppm of either DEHP or DINP, according to Claigan Environmental Inc. (ibid)

-Moreover, MCCPs with higher chlorination levels (i.e. >50 % wt.
-Cl) provide flame retardant properties that are harnessed on top of its function as a plasticiser extender.
+Moreover, MCCPs provide flame retardant properties that are harnessed on top of its function as a plasticiser extender.
 MCCPs are used as such in PVC, rubber and other polymers, including polyurethane, polysulphide, acrylic and butyl sealants and adhesives.

-It should be noted that MCCPs are currently in use as a substitute for short-chain chlorinated paraffins (SCCPs) in applications such as PVC, rubber and other plastics, paints and coatings, sealants and adhesives.
-The Persistent Organic Pollutants Review Committee (POPRC) noted that MCCPs are listed as "Potential Alternatives to SCCPs in Polyvinyl Chloride Processing".23 Hence, the - previously assumed - lower hazard potential in comparison to SCCPs, which are however currently under scrutiny, has so far constituted one of the functions of MCCPs in technical applications.
+It should be noted that MCCPs were used as a substitute for short-chain chlorinated paraffins (SCCPs) in applications such as rubber and sealants.
+The Persistent Organic Pollutants Review Committee (POPRC) noted that MCCPs are listed as "Potential Alternatives to SCCPs in Polyvinyl Chloride Processing^{,26} Hence, the - previously assumed - lower hazard potential in comparison to SCCPs, which are however currently under scrutiny, has so far constituted one of the functions of MCCPs in technical applications.